VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 issued prior to the application of the CDL item, ASIs must ensure that fuel

 2) Open CDL Items.
-If a CDL item remains applied to an aircraft

-conducting a series
+If a CDL item remains applied to an airplane conducting a series

 of flights, ASIs should monitor that the flightcrew, maintenance, and flight

-operations personnel are aware of the item for each flight, and continually comply
+operations personnel are aware of the item for each flight and continually comply

 C. During Flight.
-ASIs should verify that the aircraft continues
+ASIs should verify that the airplane continues to

 and/or restrictions and limitations specified in the AFM, as amended by the CDL.